Last Updated on April 4, 2021 by Jim Ferri

 Go for a Walk on the High Line in New York in the Winter

-I’ve visited it in the spring and summer, and again last week in the winter.
-It’s wonderful in any season.
+Straightaway, I’ll tell you I’ve walked it in the spring, summer, and in the winter.
+And, believe me, it’s wonderful during any season.
 Take a stroll along it and go back down to street level to visit Chelsea Market for lunch, or visit the new Whitney Museum on at its southern end on Gansevoort Street in the Meatpacking District.

-Central Park doesn’t close in the winter – it just takes on a different, beautiful aura.
+Central Park doesn’t close in New York in the winter – it just takes on a different, beautiful aura.

 Yes, some of its facilities, such as boating on the lake, close down for the season, but its roads and trails remain open for the myriad walkers and joggers who continue to take advantage of this mid-city oasis.